Exodus 3:6. Moses hid his face, for he was afraid to look at God.

 And so in Exodus God tries a social experiment called the Law.
 Can humanity save themselves?
 Can they be good enough?
 Can they develop into a loving and holy civilization that fears God?

 And he tries a theological experiment.
 Can God and man live together?
-If God is veiled in smoke, and fire, and bushes can he dwell among us?
+If God is veiled in smoke, and fire, and tents can he dwell among us?
 Can he be God with us, but not really WITH us?
-Can he rescue us from within the veil?
+Can he rescue us from behind the curtain?
 Can he rescue us from outside of us through the law?

 And, of course, the answer is a resounding NO. We could not escape the terror of God at all by law keeping.
-In fact, the terror just grew and grew and the need for more and more words of comfort and the need to repeat the promise grew and grew.
+In fact, the terror just grew and grew and the need for more and more words of comfort grew and grew, and the need to repeat the promise of a savior grew and grew.

 Praise God that none of this was actually an experiment.
 It was the plan all along.
-The plan to reveal our need and his heart.
+The plan to reveal our need and God’s heart.
 His desire to live with us and our need to be made new will collide in the incarnation.
-God will become flesh and dwell among us.
+In his apocalypse, God will become flesh and dwell among us.
 And then by the Spirit, God will live within us.
 This is “to live is Christ.”
 And this is the end of the terror of God.

 But if you are in Christ, then you have looked upon God in the face of Christ and lived.
 The God that was veiled in smoke and fire and bushes was veiled in a baby, in a man, in a cross, and now, in you and me.
 No more terror.
 Only life.